 2. US sanctions angered Russia

-Russia is one of the world’s largest oil and gas producers, third behind the US and Saudi Arabia1.
+Russia is one of the world’s largest oil and gas producers, third behind the US and Saudi Arabia.
 In December 2019, the US signed a law imposing sanctions on any firm that helps towards the construction of Nord Stream 2, a major gas pipeline led by Russia that aims to connect Siberian gas fields with mainland Europe.
 The sanctions angered Russia because Europe is a key market for Russian gas.
-Last year, Russia accounted for about 40% of the European Union’s natural gas imports2.
+Last year, Russia accounted for about 40% of the European Union’s natural gas imports.

 3. OPEC anarchy leads to a loss of price control